prescientmoon/everything-nix/README.md

 ## Hall of fame

-Includes links to stuff which used to be in the previous section but is not used anymore.
-Only created this section in June 2023, so stuff I used earlier might not be here.
-Sorted with the most recently dropped things at the top.
+This section contains links to things which used to be in the previous section but are not used anymore.
+This section was created in June 2023, hence stuff I dropped earlier might not be here.
+Moreover, this list is sorted with the most recently dropped things at the top, as a sort of reverse-timeline.

 - [htop](https://htop.dev/) — I switched to [bottom](https://github.com/ClementTsang/bottom), as the interface felt way cleaner
 - [Wezterm](https://github.com/wez/wezterm) — I switched to [Foot](https://codeberg.org/dnkl/foot), as wezterm was laggy, unstable, and kept breaking between releases